MicrosoftDocs/Viva/Viva/insights/personal/Briefing/be-overview.md

 # Briefing email overview

+>[!Note]
+> Between September and November 2021, the personal insights included in your Briefing email will switch to the Microsoft Viva Insights brand.
+For more information, see [Daily briefing and MyAnalytics branding updates to reflect Microsoft Viva](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/daily-briefing-and-myanalytics-branding-updates-to-reflect/ba-p/2681246).

 The Briefing email helps you stay in control of your calendar and be intentional about your day.
-Within two hours of your workday (as set up in [Outlook](https://outlook.office.com/calendar/options/calendar/view/appearance)), you'll get an email about any relevant items to help you better prepare for the day ahead, including:
+Within two hours of your workday (as set in [Outlook](https://outlook.office.com/calendar/options/calendar/view/appearance)), you'll get an email about any relevant items to help you better prepare for the day ahead, including:

 * Outstanding commitments, requests, and follow-ups to and from other collaborators in email that might have fallen through the cracks.
 * Documents related to today’s meetings that you might want to review beforehand.
 * Suggested focus time you can schedule to help get independent work done.

 >[!Important]
+>
->Briefing is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and Spanish.
+>* The Briefing email is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in French, German, Italian, and Portuguese.
+(The Briefing email is already available in English and in Spanish.)
+>* The Briefing email is not available for group mailboxes.

 ## Why am I getting this?